datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 ![Assignment 5 - 500 Internal Server Error]({{site.baseurl}}/assets/images/assignment5-step2-error.png)

 Let's not be scared out by an error stack: something went wrong, so Python is showing us the list of functions it went through before the error, along with the lines and files, so that we can identify where the problem is.
 The first thing to notice here are the files: `flask/app.py`.
-This tells us that the error occured in the Flask module that we used for our web server.
+This tells us that the error occurred in the Flask module that we used for our web server.
 We are not going to look at this code as, especially for a well-known module, chances are very high that the issue is on our side.
 In that case, we look at the bottom, the description of the error itself.

 ```
 TypeError: The view function did not return a valid response.
 The return type must be a string, dict, tuple, Response instance, or WSGI callable, but it was a list.
 ```

 It tells us that our Python code returns a list where it is not permitted.
-It says `Response Instance`, the whole error is about Flask so we can safely assume it is about the HTTP Response we try to send back to the web broswer.
+It says `Response Instance`, the whole error is about Flask so we can safely assume it is about the HTTP Response we try to send back to the web browser.
 The one containing the Netherlands data.
 Let's have a look at the Netherlands data once again: [http://api.covid19api.com/country/netherlands/status/confirmed](http://api.covid19api.com/country/netherlands/status/confirmed).

-Indeed, this data does not start and end with curly brackets `{}`, it starts directly with square brackets `[]`, this is a list of values instead of a JSON object composed of key/value pairs.
+Indeed, this data does not start and end with curly brackets `{}`.
+It starts directly with square brackets `[]`; this is a list of values instead of a JSON object composed of key/value pairs.
 As this is not JSON standard, _Flask_ does not seem to like it.
-To solve the problem we can simply put this list into a JSON object as follows:
+To solve the problem, we can put this list into a JSON object as follows:

 ```json
 {